Catapush/catapush-ios-sdk-pod/README.md

 ```ruby
 [MessageIP sendMessageReadNotification:messageIP];
 ```
-You can always query the current connection state of the Library by using an Observer over the connection state, with folling method:
+You can always query the current connection state of the Library by using an Observer over the connection state, with the following method:
 ```ruby
 [[NSNotificationCenter defaultCenter] addObserver:self
                                          selector:@selector(checkLibraryStatus)